GerHobbelt/HTMLawed/htmLawed_README.txt

   *  Except for optionally converting absolute or relative URLs to the other type, htmLawed will not alter URLs (e.g., to change the value of query strings or to convert 'http' to 'https'.
 Having absolute URLs may be a standard-requirement, e.g., when HTML is embedded in email messages, whereas altering URLs for other purposes is beyond htmLawed's goals.
 Admins may be able to use a custom hook function to enforce such checks ('hook_tag' parameter; see section:- #3.4.9).

   *  Pairs of opening and closing tags that do not enclose any content (like '<em></em>') are not removed.
-This may be against the standard specs for certain elements (e.g., 'table').
+This may be against the standard specifications for certain elements (e.g., 'table').
 However, presence of such standard-incompliant code will not break the display or layout of content.
 Admins can also use simple regex-based code to filter out such code.

-  *  htmLawed does not check for certain element orderings described in the standard specs (e.g., in a 'table', 'tbody' is allowed before 'tfoot').
+  *  htmLawed does not check for certain element orderings described in the standard specifications (e.g., in a 'table', 'tbody' is allowed before 'tfoot').
 Admins may be able to use a custom hook function to enforce such checks ('hook_tag' parameter; see section:- #3.4.9).

   *  htmLawed does not check the number of nested elements.
-E.g., it will allow two 'caption' elements in a 'table' element, illegal as per the specs.
+E.g., it will allow two 'caption' elements in a 'table' element, illegal as per the specifications.
 Admins may be able to use a custom hook function to enforce such checks ('hook_tag' parameter; see section:- #3.4.9).

+  *  There are multiple ways to interpret ill-written HTML.
+E.g., in '<small><small>text</small>', is it that the second closing tag for 'small' is missing or is it that the second opening tag for 'small' was put in by mistake? htmLawed corrects the HTML in the string assuming the former, while the user may have intended the string for the latter.
+This is an issue that is impossible to address perfectly.

   *  htmLawed might convert certain entities to actual characters and remove backslashes and CSS comment-markers ('/*') in 'style' attribute values in order to detect malicious HTML like crafted IE-specific dynamic expressions like '&#101;xpression...'.
 If this is too harsh, admins can allow CSS expressions through htmLawed core but then use a custom function through the 'hook_tag' parameter (section:- #3.4.9) to more specifically identify CSS expressions in the 'style' attribute values.
 Also, using '$config["style_pass"]', it is possible to have htmLawed pass 'style' attribute values without even looking at them (section:- #3.4.8).